 You can also get help from the Northern Ireland Housing Executive and HM Revenue & Customs (HMRC).
 The Northern Ireland Housing Executive is responsible for certain financial help, such as Housing Benefit.
 HMRC helps people with targeted financial support, such as tax credits.

 The Northern Ireland Welfare Reform Bill is currently still under consideration.
-While it was originally expected that the reforms would start to be introduced in summer 2013, this is now not expected to occur until spring 2014.
 For the latest news about the reforms, please visit nidirect.gov.uk

 For benefits information and support in Northern Ireland please visit nidirect.gov.uk or call 0800 232 1271.

 You can also contact the Benefit Enquiry Line on 0800 220 674 (or textphone 0800 243 787 if you are deaf or hard of hearing).

 In Northern Ireland, Macmillan Cancer Support, in partnership with Citizens Advice, provides a dedicated Welfare Rights Service to cancer patients, their families and carers.
 For information and support or to arrange an appointment please telephone 0300 1 233 233 (lines are open 9am-12.30pm and 1pm-4pm, Monday to Friday).